 Game Changers: Gary O’Toole took a stand when others turned their heads

-At the expense of the 1992 Olympics, the swimmer sought justice for George Gibney’s victims
+At expense of 1992 Olympics chances, swimmer sought justice for George Gibney’s victims

 At the expense of competing to his potential in the 1992 Olympic Games in Barcelona, Gary O’Toole became the catalyst for George Gibney’s victims to share and report their experiences.
 Photograph: Inpho